Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 <img src="ttest_plotted.png" alt="Averages Graph" width="900"/>

 _This graph shows the results of the significance testing for the condition 'right true' versus 'left true' for the latter .2 seconds of the neural recording.
-The graph shows each of the brain areas and their t-score associated with how much the means of the activation rate for their associated neurons differ between the two trial conditions.
+The bars represent the brain areas and their t-score associated with how much the means of the activation rate for their associated neurons differ between the two experimental conditions.
 The read line denotes alpha = .05 and the blue line denotes alpha = .01.
 I decided to use alpha = .01_

 My findings allowed me to rule out 17 brain areas who were not significant differentiating any of the trial conditions.
 The remaining brain areas were: CP, MOp, SUB, VISl, GPe, LP, LS, CA1, ACB, LSc, AUD, MEA, VISa, VPL, SSs, MG, VISam, DG, MS, LD, ZI, RN, PL, MB, VISpm, VISrl, ACA, TT, CA3, root, VPM, NB, TH, LGd, MOs, POST, VISp, MRN, LSr, ILA, PT, MD, PO, RT, and ORB.
 Many of these are consistant with my initial research on brain area function and which are likely to be used in learning and visual perception.